Least weasel: Taxonomy and evolution

-The least weasel was given its scientific name Mustela nivalis by Carl Linnaeus in his 12th edition of Systema Naturae in 1766.
+The least weasel was given its scientific name Mustela nivalis by Carl Linnaeus in his 12th edition of Systema Naturae in 1766; its epithet nivalis comes from the Latin word nix meaning "snow" because it grows a white coat during the winter season.
 The type locality was Västerbotten in Sweden.
 As an animal with a very wide distribution, the morphology of the least weasel varies geographically.
 The species was reviewed by Reichstein in 1957 and again by van Zyll de Jong in 1992 and Reig in 1997.
 Youngman (1982) placed it in the subgenus Mustela while Abramov (1999) considered it should be included in the subgenus Gale.
 Based on skull characteristics, Reig (1997) proposed that the taxon should be split into four species, M. subpalmata, M. rixosa, M. vulgaris and M. eskimo.
 Abrimov and Baryshinikov (2000) disagreed, recognising only M. subpalmata (the Egyptian weasel) as a separate species.
 However, Rodrigues et al. (2016) recognized M. subpalmata as a distinct population of nivalis rather than a distinct species.

 Within the genus Mustela, the least weasel is a relatively unspecialised form, as evidenced by its pedomorphic skull, which occurs even in large subspecies.
 Its direct ancestor was Mustela praenivalis, which lived in Europe during the Middle Pleistocene and Villafranchian.
 M. praenivalis itself was probably preceded by M. pliocaenica of the Pliocene.
 The modern species probably arose during the Late Pleistocene.
 The least weasel is the product of a process begun 5–7 million years ago, when northern forests were replaced by open grassland, thus prompting an explosive evolution of small, burrowing rodents.
 The weasel's ancestors were larger than the current form, and underwent a reduction in size to exploit the new food source.
 The least weasel thrived during the Ice Age, as its small size and long body allowed it to easily operate beneath snow, as well as hunt in burrows.
 It probably crossed to North America through the Bering land bridge 200,000 years ago.